gajus/gitinfo/README.md

 Gitinfo is designed to be used during the runtime of the script.
 Querying the data such as "branch" will reflect the local state of the repository.

-If you have ideas how to extend the library, [raise an issue](https://github.com/gajus/gitinfo/issues).
+If you have ideas how to extend Gitinfo, [raise an issue](https://github.com/gajus/gitinfo/issues).

 ## API